Atkn0/Atkn0/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning android development
+- 🌱 I’m currently learning android development with kotlin